 A quick spot-check reveals no instances of “Thank you for sending the budget template!” or “It’s time to review the budget!” or “I can’t seem to find the budget!”
 None of these are emergencies, in my humble opinion.

 But now that the exclamatory genie is out of the punctuated bottle, I’m made to feel (note the passive voice!) like I’m letting down the people in my work orbit if I just say, “Thanks.”
-Am I just not conveying the same level of enthusiasm that they are?
+Am I not conveying the same level of enthusiasm that they are?
 (Or more likely, are they just better at faking enthusiasm than I am?)
 Ah, the sad, lonely, quiet life of an ordinary period.
 It’s just there, but nobody sings its praises.
-They just say them, not too loudly, not too softly.
+They just level out the volume, not too loudly, not too softly.

 It makes me wonder why there is no negative exclamation point—a punctuation mark that tells you to quiet it down a bit instead of screaming to the world.
 (Or is quietness conveyed by parentheses, like these.)
 Maybe we should create a new symbol that ends quiet sentences, like an index finger over closed lips.

 Until then, I’m just going to try my hardest to exclaim a bit less.
 What do you think?
 I want to hear your opinion!
-(Well, maybe not that much.)
+(Well, maybe not that loudly.)

 Since writing the above words for an earlier incarnation of the Digital Contrarian back in 2018, I have witnessed an exponential leap in the use of exclamation points.
 We’re still emailing each other exclamation points, and online forums are most definitely a place where arguments and excitement abound.

 But on the professional communication front, I think there’s one major culprit: Slack.